Swiss Re: History

 On 10–11 May 1861, more than 500 houses went up in flames in the town of Glarus, Switzerland.
-Two-thirds of the town was reduced to rubble and ashes and around 3,000 inhabitants were made homeless.
-The damage to Glarus exceeded the reserves of the cantonal fire insurance, which had underinsured many cantonal buildings: the resulting loss was covered by donations, as well as a bond issue by the cantonal government.
-Similarly to the fire of Hamburg in 1842, which led to the foundation of the first professional reinsurers in Germany, the fire of Glarus made Swiss insurers demand more reinsurance coverage against catastrophic loss.
+Two-thirds of the town was reduced to rubble and ash and around 3,000 inhabitants were made homeless.
+The damage to Glarus exceeded the reserves of the cantonal fire insurance, which had underinsured many cantonal buildings; the resulting loss was covered by donations, as well as a bond issue by the cantonal government.
+Similar to the fire of Hamburg in 1842, which led to the foundation of the first professional reinsurers in Germany, the fire of Glarus made Swiss insurers demand more reinsurance coverage against catastrophic loss.
 As a result, Swiss Re was founded in Zürich as the first Swiss reinsurance company in 1863.

 Swiss Re was a lead insurer of the World Trade Center at the time of the September 11 attacks, which led to an insurance dispute with the owner, Silverstein Properties.
-In October 2006, the New York appeals court ruled in favor of Swiss Re, stating that the destruction of the twin towers was a single event rather than two, limiting coverage to $3.5 billion.
+In October 2006, the New York appeals court ruled in favor of Swiss Re, stating that the destruction of the twin towers was a single event rather than two, limiting coverage to US$3.5 billion.

 Swiss Re acquired the GE Insurance Solutions property/casualty business in 2006, which made it the world's largest reinsurer.

 In 2009 Warren Buffett invested $2.6 billion when Swiss Re raised more equity capital after it lost 6 billion francs in its financial market operations in the 2008 financial crisis.
-Berkshire Hathaway already owns a 3% stake, with rights to own more than 20%.
+Berkshire Hathaway already owned a 3% stake, with rights to own more than 20%.